 DFT trainees focussed mainly on the development of clinical skills during DFT in preparation for independent general dental practice.
 The majority felt that DFT had prepared them well, however, once working independently, some described challenges particularly when treating a different demographic of patients and commented on the benefit of having supportive dentists within their new practice.

-“I didn't feel as prepared as I should have been… it was a bit of a shock going into General Practice… I think partly it was
+“… it was a bit of a shock going into General Practice… partly it was

 just the area that I was working in… a particularly high need area….
 One day I

 had to see twelve emergencies in one day, when I was the only dentist in the practice…I

-didn't feel prepared for that.
-So to start with in my new job, I did need other

-opinions, fortunately one of the dentists was very good
+didn't feel prepared for that. …, fortunately one of the dentists was very good

-at teaching me and showing me things….… a lot of my patients couldn't speak English so on a daily basis I was having to deal with interpreters, that was something, I had never
+at teaching me and showing me things….… a lot of my patients couldn't speak English so on a daily basis I was having to deal with interpreters…I had never

-dealt with an interpreter in my foundation year … extractions again was
+dealt with an interpreter in my foundation year. … extractions…suddenly I was on

-something where suddenly I was on

-my own …I felt maybe at times a bit… panicky and a bit stressed and anxious…” DFT trainee now in GDP
+my own …I felt at times a bit… panicky…stressed and anxious…” DFT trainee now in GDP

 In contrast, DCT and LDFT trainees focussed more on the non-clinical skills that they had developed which helped their application for future jobs.